NYU-RTS/rts-docs-dev/docs/hpc/06_tools_and_software/02_conda_environments.md

 Conda init can create problems with package installation, so we suggest using `source activate` instead of `conda activate`, even though conda activate is considered a best practice by the Anaconda developers.

 ### Automatic deletion of your files
 This page describes the installation of packages on `/scratch`.
-One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy: Files on the `/scratch` file system that have not been accessed for 60 or more days will be purged (read more this in [Data Management](../03_storage/01_intro_and_data_management.mdx)).
+One has to remember, though, that files stored in the HPC scratch file system are subject to the HPC Scratch old file purging policy: <br />
+Files on the `/scratch` file system that have not been accessed for 60 or more days will be purged. <br />
+You can read more this in [Data Management](../03_storage/01_intro_and_data_management.mdx).

-Thus you can consider the following options
+Thus you can consider the following options:

 -   Reinstall your packages if some of the files get deleted
     -   You can do this manually